 Another essential component was the inclusion of Stoney language, which can be found throughout Nightrise.
 “We’ve been in this area since time immemorial.
 This is the traditional land and territory that the Stoney have had their feet on top of,” says Cherith Mark, language and culture coordinator for Stoney Education Authority and a collaborator in Nightrise.
 “And so I think this will introduce visitors and guests to [one of] the Indigenous languages of this land.”

-Experience Nightrise for yourself this winter, running nightly from December 2, 2021 until April 10, 2022 at the Banff Gondola.
+Experience Nightrise for yourself this winter, starting December 2, 2022.